THE 1980S - 1980 TO 1989

 From Ronald Reagan becoming U.S. President, to Eddie "The Eagle" Edwards coming last in World Cup Skiing!
 Find out when it happened here, and try to remember just what you were doing at the time.
 Revisit those golden (and not so golden) days of the 80's.

 This is the year that Ronald Reagan became the new U.S. President after defeating Jimmy Carter.
 He won 489 electoral votes, whilst President Carter only received 49.

-On a lighter note, Daley Thompson won Gold in the decathlon at the Moscow olympics.
-You may remember playing the computer game where you had to furiously wiggle your joystick just to get Daley to move - joystick manufacturers were rubbing their hands with glee at the prospect of all those broken joysticks!
+On a lighter note, Daley Thompson won Gold in the decathlon at the Moscow Olympics.
+You may remember playing the Decathlon computer game where you had to furiously wiggle your joystick just to get Daley to move - joystick manufacturers were rubbing their hands with glee at the prospect of all those broken joysticks!

 Former Beatle John Lennon was shot dead in New York on December 8th aged just 40.
 Peter Sellers and Alfred Hitchcock both died in this year.

 BIG MOVIES: AIRPLANE!, THE ELEPHANT MAN, THE EMPIRE STRIKES BACK, GREGORY'S GIRL, ORDINARY PEOPLE, THE SHINING, STIR CRAZY, RAGING BULL.

 The big event of the year was the Royal Wedding at St. Paul's Cathedral on July 29th.
 750 million people Worldwide tuned in to watch Lady Diana Spencer and the Prince of Wales get married.

 Pope John Paul II was seriously injured when he was shot in the stomach whilst parading in his 'popemobile' in St. Peter's Square, Rome.
 He underwent a five hour life-saving operation.